700TH ANNIVERSARY OF BRADFORD MARKET CHARTER (1951) film no: 774

 After the war Sharp’s business grew, and, with the passing of the years of austerity, people were able to become more house proud and Sharps were employing some 50 workers, including fitters and sewers.
 Two years earlier than this film, in 1949, Sharp made a film on one of his shops, Sharp's Halifax Shop, held at the YFA.
 Another film he made however, similar to this one, in 1958 – about the opening of the new Rawson Market in Bradford – appears to have gone missing (see the Telegraph and Argus, 27 June, 1958).
 For more information on Robert Sharp and his other films see the Context for Street Cleansing (1946).

 Bradford, and the surrounding area, developed on the strength of the textile industry, the ‘Dark Satanic Mills’ of William Blake.
 With the new found wealth came increased population, including immigrant merchants and workers from many places, especially Ireland, Italy and Germany – including the father of the local composer Frederick (formerly Fritz) Delius, born in Bradford in 1862.
-And with this came an expansion of the markets, especially on the second half of the Nineteenth century when all the major towns and cities of West Yorkshire had large prestigious markets built.
+And with this came an expansion of the markets, especially in the second half of the nineteenth century when all the major towns and cities of West Yorkshire had large prestigious markets built.